Title: | Minimalist Async Evaluation Framework for R |

 local / remote daemons may be set with a host URL and specifying

-‘.compute’ as ‘remote’, which creates a new compute profile.
+, which creates a new compute profile.
+Subsequent

-to set up host URLs for CPU-only daemons and for those with GPUs, specifying
+host URLs for CPU-only daemons and for those with GPUs, specifying the

 Note: further actions such as resetting daemons via daemons(0)